Most Common Mercedes-Benz Sprinter Problems

 What is DPF?

-Diesel Particulate Filter – is a pollution control device commonly connected in Diesel Engines that filters particulates from the exhaust and burns them off during regeneration.
-There are two types of DPF; the common mode is the Active; the car’s ECU / ECM controls regeneration; the other is Passive.
+Diesel Particulate Filter—A pollution control device commonly connected to Diesel Engines that filters particulates from the exhaust and burns them off during regeneration.
+There are two types of DPF: the common mode is Active, in which the car’s ECU / ECM controls regeneration, and the other is Passive.

 How many miles will a Mercedes Sprinter last?